 "Pile in.
 It's about a mile to the base."

 The car rolled slowly down the narrow streets.
-It was like any other small Japanese town, shop fronts crowding the sidewalks, narrow front yards cordoned off with grey cinder block walls.
-Except that in Odawara, pedestrians would have stopped and gawked at an American car driven by an American.
+It was like any other small Japanese town, shop fronts crowding the sidewalks and narrow front yards cordoned off with gray cinder block walls.
+In Odawara, people would have gawked at an American car driven by an American and filled with Americans.
 No one noticed here.
-Brother Nolan made a left turn, and the gates and guard blocks were suddenly in front of them.

-"Will you look at that, will you look at that.
+“Holy cow!”
+Johnson pressed his face against the passenger window.
+“Will you look at that?
 Lawns!
-When's the last time you saw a lawn?"
+When’s the last time you saw a lawn?”

 "Hey Thack!"